gavaar/gavaar/README.md

 ---

-I'm a Web Developer that believes the best code is written by humans.
+I'm a Web Developer that believes the best code is written by humans (at least for now).
 Studied Psychology with an emphasis on Behavioral Analysis, and a dissertation on Consumer Psychology.
 Transitioned to become a Developer in 2018 after moving to Spain.
 Learned through Codecademy and Coursera.